Porto Torres: The Miocene

-In the frazione of Fiume Santo in 1994 has been find a lot of animal fossils presumably dated at the Miocene.
-Some 8/9 millions years old rests of Oreopithecus bambolii has been find in the same area.
+In the frazione of Fiume Santo in 1994 have been found a lot of animal fossils presumably dated at the Miocene.
+Some 8/9 million years old rests of Oreopithecus bambolii has been find in the same area.
 The discovering has started casually thanks to some hobbyist paleontologists that have noticed after some maintenance works in the near thermal power station the presence of some fossils in the excavation debris.
 In the area has been individuated 15 vertebrate species like giraffes, crocodiles, turtles, suidae and Mustelidae.
 Most of these animals like the Umbrotherium azzarolii were herbivorous, but some others like the Indarctos anthracitis were omnivores.

 Prehistory

-Ancient human presence in the municipal territory of Porto Torres is certified thanks to many necropolis in the area.
-The altar of Monte d'Accoddi (very near to the town but in the municipality of Sassari) witness the human presence in that area during this ages.
+Ancient human presence in the municipal territory of Porto Torres is certified thanks to many necropolises in the area.
+The altar of Monte d'Accoddi (very near to the town but in the municipality of Sassari) witness the human presence in that area during these ages.

 Bronze and Nuragic Age

-Finds dated at this ages has been find in the Necropolis of Su Crucifissu Mannu.
-In this necropolis has been find two skulls with the presence of some sort of surgical procedure probably practiced to heal issues like migraines and tumors.
-Another theory is that this surgical procedure has been practiced for religious and/or magical purposes.
-Many nuraghes belong to this ages, and nowadays only 7 of these structures are in a well state of preservation.
+Finds dated at these ages have been found in the Necropolis of Su Crucifissu Mannu.
+In this necropolis have two skulls were found with the presence of some sort of surgical procedure probably practiced to heal issues like migraines and tumors.
+Another theory is that this surgical procedure was practiced for religious and/or magical purposes.
+Many nuraghes belong to these ages, and nowadays only 7 of these structures are in a well preserved state.
 The Domus de Janas of Andreolu also witness the presence of the Nuragic civilization.